Section Two: Student Rights and Responsibilities

 The Family Educational Rights and Privacy Act of 1974

-The University is committed to complying with The Family Educational Rights and Privacy Act (FERPA), which affords students certain rights with respect to their education records.
+The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 FERPA rights begin upon the student’s enrollment, which occurs when the student has been admitted to the University and attends any portion of a course.
 FERPA protected rights include the following:

 - The right to inspect and review the student’s education records within 45 days of the day the University receives a request for access.

-- Students should submit written requests that identify the record(s) they wish to inspect to the University Registrar or the Campus Registrar.
+- Students should submit written requests that identify the record(s) they wish to inspect to the University Registrar or the Associate University Registrar-Campus Services.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Registrar’s Office, the Registrar’s Office will facilitate the student’s access to the requested records.

 - If the University decides not to amend the record as requested by the student, the University Registrar will notify the student in writing of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.